outcoldman/docker-splunk-cluster/README.md

 Copy Splunk Enterprise license (if you have) in this folder (make sure that license files have extension `*.lic`).

 Prepare swarm.
-This command will create 4 docker-machine instances in VirtualBox.
+This command will create 5 docker-machine instances in VirtualBox.
+3 of them will be used in Docker Swarm right away, 2 can be added later
-One instance is a docker registry.
-Another 3 will be part of Swarm cluster.

 ```
 make setup